dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

 * This course was good, depends how the project turns out next term 🏄
 * Not a lot – requirement for CS major. ❄️
 * This is my favorite CS class so far as I get to apply what I learned. 💯
-* I think it's the perfect way to end my computer science major at Dartmouth. :end
+* I think it's the perfect way to end my computer science major at Dartmouth.
 * great way to wrap up my cs major & i am excited for next term
 * great job at moderating group cohesion, and should focus more attention on group participation.
 * really enjoyable presence in classroom, cannot imagine a more approachable professor.